mapr-demos/finserv-application-blueprint/README.md

 ### Step 5: Persist stream data in a database

+We'll explain two ways in which streaming data can be persisted into long-term storage.
+First we'll see how this can be done with MapR-DB, then we'll see how this can be done with Apache Hive.

 #### Persist stream data with MapR-DB

-The class ```Persister.java``` is provided as a code example to help you get familiar with the MapR-DB and OJAI APIs, and persists data to MapR-DB that it consumes a topic.
-You can run this class with the following command line:
+The ```Persister.java``` class uses Spark SQL to persist JSON records from MapR Streams into MapR-DB.
+It requires Spark 1.6.
+If you're using Spark 2.0 you won't see all the JSON columns in MapR-DB table.

+This class can be run with the following command:

 ```
 java -cp `mapr classpath`:/home/mapr/nyse-taq-streaming-1.0.jar com.mapr.demo.finserv.Persister /user/mapr/taq:sender_0310